1031-Systems/1031_Delivery/Pololu/README.md

 the Pico on Animator-I.  These include identifying the animations to be played, the idle animation if any, handling the audio, providing the reset, main, and trigger functions, file I/O, and other capabilities.
-A custom version of commlib.py will provide Hauntimator with the basic interface to the Maestro.
+A custom version of commlib.py will provide Hauntimator with the basic interface to this application.

 The Trigger on the Pico serves a different purpose than the Main input and has different behavior.
 The Main input is a master control